dit/dit/docs/measures/other/cumulative_residual_entropy.rst

 .. note::

-   The Cumulative Residual Entropy is unrelated to :doc:`residual_entropy`.
+   The Cumulative Residual Entropy is unrelated to :doc:`../multivariate/residual_entropy`.

 .. math::